 Managing the effectiveness of employees is an important step in the development of the company itself, and it requires not just a dialogue with a subordinate, but also an assessment of his/her competencies from a distance.

 It is a chance to look at personnel performance from all possible points of view – both horizontally, through the peers assessment, and vertically – from manager and employee both ways.
 Select the participants, approve them in the system, create a cycle and collect the responses, which the PeopleForce system converts into convenient charts for clear and quick understanding of assessment results.
 We have improved and simplified the display of results since the 180-degree feedback to make it even easier to share and compare the responses.
-Read about how to perform the 360-degree assessment in this article.

 We are very pleased that our system grows and develops progressively, and now we can offer you a demanded and useful functionality.
 If you are ready to test it on real company assessments, read our guide and share your impressions afterwards.